 Overview

-Laparoscopic tubal reversal (tubal reanastomosis) is a microsurgical procedure to reconnect the fallopian tubes after a previous tubal ligation (sterilization).
-The goal is to restore the natural pathway for the egg and sperm to meet, allowing the possibility of natural conception without the need for in vitro fertilization (IVF).
+Laparoscopic tubal reversal (tubal reanastomosis) is a keyhole microsurgical procedure to reconnect the fallopian tubes after a previous tubal ligation.
+The goal is to restore the natural pathway for the egg and sperm to meet, allowing the possibility of natural conception.

 - Desire to conceive naturally after previous tubal ligation

-- Suitable tubal anatomy with adequate remaining tubal length (generally ≥ 4 cm after reconnection)
+- Suitable tubal anatomy with adequate remaining tubal length, usually about 5 cm or more after repair

 Pre-operative Assessment